Thomas Martin Wheeler

 With more time on his hands, Wheeler wrote a novel, Sunshine and Shadow, a semi-autobiographical work, which was serialised in the Northern Echo.
 He also advised the Amalgamated Society of Engineers during its first strike.
 He attended the Chartist convention of 1851 as a delegate for Exeter and Tiverton, despite having no connection with those places.
 The Land Company had found itself in financial difficulties, and Wheeler briefly returned as its secretary in an attempt to resolve them.
 He proposed reconstituting it as the National Loan Company, but this scheme did not find favour, and instead the company was wound up in 1852.

 In 1852, Wheeler left the Northern Echo to become secretary of a new venture, the People's Paper, which was to be edited by Ernest Jones.
 However, its launch was marked by disputes, and Wheeler soon resigned, along with most of the executive committee.
 He was also briefly involved with the British Industry Association, the Labour League and Industrial and Provident Society, and as president of the National Political Union.
 For several years he was the secretary of the Friend-in-Need Life Assurance Society.

 In 1858, Wheeler agreed to guarantee a loan for Ernest Jones, in order to keep the People's Paper afloat.
 Jones soon proved unable to repay the loan, but Wheeler was also unable to do so, and was placed in a debtor's prison until friends were able to pay it off.

 Wheeler suffered a heart attack in the summer of 1861.
 While he appeared to recover, he had a second heart attack in February 1862, from which he died.
+He was buried on the western side of Highgate Cemetery.